coaching Services

 Many of us are our own worst critics and could benefit from being more compassionate toward ourselves.
 Think about some of the unkind things you’ve said to yourself in the past—would you ever talk to a friend the way you talk to yourself?

-Learning to practice self-compassion through self-esteem counseling can help to diminish the inner voice that tells us we are not good enough.
+Learning to practice self-compassion with Dr. Carver can help to diminish the inner voice that tells us we are not good enough.

 What is self-compassion?